 As with all providers of Initial Teacher Training universities in the England, the University of St Mark & St John is responsible for the quality of the training it provides and for the quality assurance and outcomes of that training.
 The role of the external moderator is to an external perspective on the attainment of other providers’ trainees being assessed for the award of EYTS / QTS, which should help to verify the accuracy of the assessments made by the provider.
 External moderators also assist the University by advising on good practice in teaching, learning and assessment.

-The external moderators, which is updated annually, sets out the policies and procedures relating to the appointment, roles, duties, rights and responsibilities of external moderators.
-It also aligns throughout with Secondary ITT, Primary ITT and EYITT compliance criteria R3.4 2015.
+The external moderators handbook, which is updated annually, sets out the policies and procedures relating to the appointment, roles, duties, rights and responsibilities of external moderators.
+It also aligns throughout with Secondary ITT, Primary ITT and EYITT compliance criteria.

-External examiner appointments are made on the recommendation of the Director of Teacher Education by the University’s Academic Quality and Standards Committee on the authority of Academic Board.
-External moderators are normally appointed for two academic sessions and a roster of appointments is made available to staff and students.
+External examiner and moderator appointments are made on the recommendation of the University's Teaching, Learning and Academic Quality Committee on the authority of Senate.
+External moderators are normally appointed for four academic sessions and a roster of appointments is made available to staff and students.
 However there may be changes to these based on annual allocations of ITT places through provider led and school direct provision.

 Induction and mentoring

 New external moderators are invited to an annual induction event, which takes place during their first session of appointment.
-A mentor is also assigned to External Moderators who have no previous experience of external moderating.
+A mentor is also assigned to external moderators who have no previous experience of externally moderating.